-At the University of Chicago Medicine Parkinson’s Disease and Movement Disorder Program, our experts understand that effective care is customized to the unique symptoms and needs of each patient.
-As an Information and Referral Center of the American Parkinson Disease Association (APDA) and a Center of Care for CurePSP, we specialize in the treatment and management of complicated and rare movement disorders, as well as symptoms of progressive neurodegenerative diseases.
+At the University of Chicago Medicine Parkinson’s Disease and Movement Disorder Program, our expert team understand that effective care is customized to the unique symptoms and needs of each patient.
+We specialize in the treatment and management of complicated and rare movement disorders, as well as symptoms of progressive neurodegenerative diseases.
 Our movement disorder specialists strive to provide high-quality care, state-of-the-art research and the latest education for patients with Parkinson’s disease, tremor and other movement disorders.

 Conditions We Treat: